-You've come to the right place if you want to finally narrow down the best antivirus for your computer and mobile devices.
 We've tested and reviewed the latest antivirus packages - both free and premium - from the biggest names in cyber security, so you can be confident that our recommendations can be trusted.
+More than 80 antivirus and security suites have been reviewed and re-reviewed by our experts, as of January 2019, to give you the very best solution to protect and secure your devices.

 Creators of malware and viruses are always coming up with new ways to gain access to your PC and other internet enabled devices (with your mobile phone and tablet included).
 Luckily online software security companies are constantly updating their security software packages.
 We're already starting to see their 2019 packages come to market, with user experience tweaks and the latest virus definitions to protect against phishing scams, ransomware and all other types of viruses and malware.